 Variations and Substitutions

-- Substitutions: Sub corn tortillas with 3 cups cooked quinoa.
+- Substitutions: Sub corn tortillas with 3 cups Instant Pot quinoa.
 Use Rotel, a delicious blend of tomato and green chili, in place of tomato sauce.
-Replace ground meat with 3 cups cooked shredded chicken.
+Replace ground meat with 3 cups of cooked meat like pressure cooker shredded chicken.

 - Vegetarian: Omit the meat or use crumbled tofu/meat substitute and you’ve got yourself a vegetarian Mexican casserole!